-Colonel George Montagu is regarded as one of the British naturalists responsible for establishing the foundation of modern scientific study.
+Colonel George Montagu is one of the British naturalists who established the foundation of modern scientific study.
 He did this by assisting with the identification of British fauna.
-He was also among the earliest members of the Linnean Society – one of the world’s leading organisations for the study of taxonomy and natural history.
+He was also among the earliest members of the Linnean Society.
+Linnean Society is one of the world’s leading organisations for the study of taxonomy and natural history.

 Colonel Montagu was born in Lackham, Wiltshire.
 At the age of 17 he joined the Army and fought with his regiment in North America.
-It wasn’t until he left the Army that he was able to focus fully on scientific study.
+Later, when he left the Army, he was able to focus fully on scientific study.

-His wide-ranging biological interests included the study of marine zoology and British mammals, but he is most well known for his knowledge of ornithology (birds).
+Montagu’s wide-ranging biological interests included marine zoology and British mammals.
+He is best known for his passion for ornithology (birds).
 The common names of several animal species bear his name: Montagu’s blenny, harrier, ray, sucker, and sea snail.